Russia 'pouring fire' on Ukrainian city as offensive mounts

 “They’re pouring fire on the city both from the air and from the ground.
 After the takeover of Sievierodonetsk, the enemy army has concentrated all its forces on capturing (our) last stronghold in the Luhansk region: Lysychansk,” Haidai told The Associated Press.

-Over the past week, the Russian army has captured several villages and towns southeast of Lysychansk, now a staging area for airstrikes and shelling attacks.
+The shockwave from Monday’s blast blew out most windows in the surrounding apartment blocks and the cars parked below, littering the ground with broken glass.

+“Everything is now destroyed.
+We are the only people left living in this part of the building.
+There is no power,” said local resident Valentina Vitkovska, in tears as she spoke about the blast.
+“I can’t even call to tell others what had happened to us.”

-The office of President Volodymyr Zelenskyy said at least six civilians were killed and 31 others injured as part of intense Russian shelling against various cities over the past 24 hours — including Kyiv and major cities in the country’s south and east.
+Overall, Zelenskyy office said at least six civilians were killed and 31 others injured as part of intense Russian shelling against various Ukrainian cities over the past 24 hours — including Kyiv and major cities in the country’s south and east.

-It said Russian rocket attacks killed two and injured five overnight in Kharkiv, Ukraine’s second-largest city, and its surrounding area.
-Russian forces also continued to target the key southern port of Odesa, with a missile attack destroying residential buildings and injuring six, including a child, it said.
+It said Russian forces fired rockets that killed two people and injured five overnight in and near Kharkiv, Ukraine’s second-largest city, and continued to target the key southern port of Odesa.
+A missile attack destroyed residential buildings and injuring six people, including a child, it said.

-The southern city of Mykolaiv likewise saw Russian shells hit civilian infrastructure, including a kindergarten, the president’s press office said.
-It did not give details of any casualties.

-In Lysychansk, at least five high-rise buildings in the city and the last road bridge were damaged over the past day, Haidai said.
-A crucial highway linking the city to government-held territory further south was rendered impassable because of shelling — but it hasn’t been captured, he said.
+In Lysychansk, at least five high-rise buildings in the city and the last road bridge were damaged over the past day, Haidai, the governor, said.
+A crucial highway linking the city to government-held territory further south was rendered impassable because of shelling.

 Such shelling is also making the evacuation of civilians increasingly difficult, Haidai said.
-The city had a pre-war population of around 100,000, approximately half of whom remain.
+The city had a pre-war population of around 100,000, approximately one-tenth of whom remain.

 Analysts say that Lysychansk’s location high on the banks of the Siverskiy Donets river, as well as its large area dotted with hills, give a major advantage to the city’s Ukrainian defenders.

 “It’s a very hard nut to crack.
-The Russians could spend many months and much effort storming Lysychansk,” military analyst Oleh Zhdanov told the AP.
+The Russians could spend many months and much effort storming Lysychansk,” said military analyst Oleh Zhdanov.

+Quoted by the Russian news agency Interfax, Andrei Marochko, a spokesman for the armed forces of the so-called Luhansk People’s Republic, said some civilians stayed in the plant “because they considered that they were safer there.”

+Ukrainian authorities said the plant came under renewed shelling on Saturday, as Kyiv’s forces withdrew from Sievierodonetsk, effectively ceding the city to Moscow in their biggest battlefield setback for weeks.

-— Britain’s defense ministry says Russia’s military will increasingly rely on reserve forces for its war in Ukraine.
+— Britain’s defense ministry says Russia’s military is likely to rely increasingly on reserve forces in the coming weeks of the war.

 The main focus of Russia’s operations remains in the Sievierodonetsk-Lysychansk area, but Moscow “is now trying to regain momentum on the northern Izium axis,” the U.K. Ministry of Defense said in its daily intelligence update.

-The Russian government remains “reluctant to order a general mobilization,” the statement said.

-Analysts have said such a call in Russia could vastly alter the balance in the war, but could also come with political consequences for President Vladimir Putin’s government — which still calls Russia’s invasion a “special military operation” in Ukraine.
+Analysts have said call-up of reservists by Russia could vastly alter the balance in the war, but could also come with political consequences for President Vladimir Putin’s government — which still calls Russia’s invasion a “special military operation” in Ukraine.

-“Over the coming weeks, Russia’s campaign will highly likely increasingly rely on echelons of reserve forces,” it said.

-— In Germany’s Bavarian Alps, leaders of the Group of Seven countries appeared ready to respond to Zelenskyy’s call for more air defense systems after Russian troops hit Kyiv with long-range missiles on Sunday.
-The U.S. appeared set to announce the purchase of an advanced surface-to-air missile system for Ukraine.

 — The president of Moldova traveled to neighboring Ukraine on Monday and visited the town of Bucha — the site of an alleged Russian massacre of civilians earlier in the war — among other Kyiv suburbs.

-“No matter the economic costs, no matter political costs we have to stop war and we have to make sure that these kinds of atrocities will never repeat,” Maia Sandu said.
-She said it was “heartbreaking” to hear accounts from witnesses and victims of the war.
+“No matter the economic costs, no matter political costs, we have to stop war and we have to make sure that these kinds of atrocities will never repeat,” Maia Sandu said.

 Sandu was expected to meet with Zelenskyy during her visit, her office said on social media.